AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

     - Public key: Generated from the private key and used to derive the Ethereum address
 - Ethereum addresses: Derived from the last 20 bytes of the Keccak-256 hash of the public key

+Ethereum Accounts:-

+- Ethereum accounts store and manage funds and transaction